BITalinoWorld/python-lab-guides/BITalino Hands-on/README.md

 ![bar](images/bitalinobar.jpg)
 ## 3 Process a signal <a name="process"></a>

-Based on the previous code process the EMG signal to compute the envelope of the EMG (smooth the abs of the signal after removing the mean)
+Based on the previous code, process the EMG signal to compute the envelope of the EMG (smooth the abs of the signal after removing the mean)

 You can use python script [ProcessFile.py](ProcessFile.py).
 This script loads an EMG signal sample in order to remove its baseline and apply a low-pass filter to it: